jupi421/colbuilder/README.md

 If you use Colbuilder 2.0 in your research, please cite our paper:

-[Paper citation placeholder]

 # 🙏 Acknowledgements

-We would like to thank [list of contributors or institutions].
+We would like to thank...